Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Conclusion and Outlook

 \section{Conclusion and Outlook}

-The ability to perform robust, high-fidelity multi-qubit gates is a cornerstone of quantum information processing.
-In this work, we provide a general framework for the implementation of such multi-qubit gates through DD of a central qubit coupled to target qubits.
-The critical role of DD is underscored, enabling precise, fast and high-fidelity control of the target qubits, by mitigating environmental noises and eliminating the need for long, error-prone resonant control of the target qubits.
-The DD-mediated gates are thoroughly analyzed and cross-platform implemented with IBMQ and NVs, supported by numerical simulations within the two different frameworks
+High-fidelity gates are crucial for quantum information processing.
+In this work, we provide a general framework for the implementation of such gates through DD of a central qubit coupled to target qubits.
+The critical role of DD is emphasized, enabling precise, fast, and high-fidelity control of the target qubits by mitigating environmental noise and eliminating the need for long, error-prone resonant control of the target qubits.
+The DD-mediated gates are thoroughly analyzed and implemented with IBMQ and NVs, supported by numerical simulations within the two different frameworks.

-Initially, we propose and develop a general model with minimal hardware assumptions (Sec.~\ref{sec:IBMQ}).
-Where the non-adoption of rotating frames and other perturbative approximations~\cite{ramsey_NV, beyond_RWA} to the time-evolution of the system enables the model to operate with arbitrary couplings, which do not commute with the rotation operators for the rotating frame.
-Furthermore, the static laboratory solution of the qubits dynamics is able to straightforwardly incorporate pulse errors within the control field (Sec.~\ref{sec:pulse_errors}).

-This minimal model for DD-gates is comprehensively benchmarked within a general-purpose digital quantum simulator, represented by the IBMQ.
-Where the experimental realization of the DD-gates combined with Qiskit simulations~\cite{qiskit} of the superconducting hardware reveal an interesting quantum mechanical dynamics at play.
-The presence of a coupling between control and target qubits gives rise to resonances in the DD spectrum (Sec.~\ref{sec:IBMQ_2}), which can be leveraged to obtain state transitions of the target qubit without its direct control by direct excitation.
-Upon further analysis of the time-evolution, we observe that the DD-gate does not correspond to proper qubit rotations.
-Instead, the qubits evolve from one state to another through points inside the Bloch sphere, mediated through entanglement terms of the full system density matrix.
+Initially, we develop a general model with minimal hardware assumptions and benchmark it on IBMQ (Sec.~\ref{sec:IBMQ}), where rotating frames and other perturbative approximations~\cite{ramsey_NV, beyond_RWA} were not used.
+This allows our model to operate with arbitrary interactions (Appendix~\ref{appendix:Azx}) that do not necessarily commute with the rotation operators of the rotating frame.
+The presence of a coupling between $\hat{S}_z$ (control qubit) and $\hat{I}_x$ of the target qubit results in resonances in the DD spectrum (Sec.~\ref{sec:IBMQ_2}), which can be leveraged to obtain state transitions of the target qubit without its direct control by resonant excitation.
+Upon further analysis of the time-evolution, we observe that the DD-gate does not correspond to proper qubit rotations, but instead, the qubits evolve from one state to another through points inside the Bloch sphere, mediated via entanglement terms of the full system density matrix.
+In addition, the solution of the qubit dynamics in the static laboratory frame straightforwardly incorporates pulse errors within the control field (Appendix~\ref{appendix:pulse_errors}).